Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 St. Patrick's Day activity.
 Foods of Ireland lesson.
 Irish culture activity

 Amy Rapin’s Students at Oswego High School made Irish boxty.
-Amy allowed students to choose from green onions, cheddar cheese, and bacon and they could serve and eat them with sour cream or applesauce.
+Amy allowed students to choose from green onions, cheddar cheese, and bacon; they could serve and eat them with sour cream or applesauce.

-5- Have Students research a food that was not listed in the slideshow and create their own presentation.
+Have them present a food not listed in the slideshow and create their presentation.
 Kids learn the most when they have to teach information.
 Let them be the teacher, and have them find information about an Irish food item and research things such as:

 • The origin of the dish